top of page

 The assessment is confidential.
 The report belongs to you.
 It does not enter a clinical record.
 It does not create a medical history.
 It is not reportable to insurance, employers, or regulatory bodies.

 The engagement has a defined scope: assessment, report, consultation.
 The relationship has a defined termination.
-You are not entering an open-ended therapeutic arrangement.
-You are commissioning a professional assessment that delivers confirmed structural coordinates, a named domain, and a path to stability.
+You are not entering an open-ended arrangement.
+You are commissioning a professional assessment that delivers confirmed structural coordinates, a named domain, and a documented structural read.
 The engagement completes when the deliverables are placed.
-What you do with the understanding — including whether you engage downstream clinical care — is your decision.
+What you do with the findings — including whether you engage downstream clinical care — is your decision.

 CLOSE

-The work is complete when the client is stabilized and ready.
-What comes next belongs to the licensed professional.
+The work is complete when the deliverables are placed and, where indicated, the system is stabilized.
+What comes next belongs to the downstream professional.
 That boundary is not a limitation.
 It is the architecture.